 This was an awesome experience, filming in proper studios with advanced filming equipment.
 I made some cool videos and great new friends; it was the perfect way to finish off my time as an ambassador.

 Interested in sharing your experiences and getting paid for it?
-Apply to write for our Careers blog here.
+Each year, we recruit Careers bloggers through Unitemps.

 Are you a vlogger?
 The Digital team is looking for a range of students from all backgrounds and all courses who have a passion for vlogging.
 Get some inspiration by watching the latest vlogs here and apply by emailing firstname.lastname@example.org.
 Include your full name, course, links to your vlogs, and a brief summary of a video you’d like to make for the University.